When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 Examples: David has been working at AMC Group for 25 years and plans to retire later this year.
 AMC Group does not plan to replace him.
 In fact, they are eliminating the position altogether.

-Another company, Inovet, has experienced heavy financial losses and has decided to lay off a few employees to cut down on costs.
+Another company, Inovet, has experienced heavy financial losses and has decided to lay off a few workers to cut down on costs.
 Mary is among those being laid off.

 Employee attrition can be categorized into four main types, namely: